Is Your Uterus Too Cold To Conceive

+Cold Uterus is very often the root cause behind fertility struggles.
 If you are having difficulty conceiving and feel like you have tried just about everything, it may be time to take a bit of a different approach and look deeper into the issue.
-Using Traditional Chinese Medicine can greatly help improve the chances of conception and one of the reasons deals with how TCM looks at the uterus and infertility.
+So, what exactly is a cold uterus and how do you warm up a cold uterus to improve fertility?
+Keep reading to find out.

 The uterus plays a very large role in the ability to conceive.
 From the shape of the uterus to certain congenital uterus defects, they all can play a role in fertility.
-However, body temperature plays a major role in causing infertility, this article will help you understand how the temperature of the Uterus can play a role in fertility.
+However, body temperature plays a major role in causing infertility.
+In Chinese Medicine cold uterus or cold womb is a very common phenomenon.

-Body temperature is a very important part of Traditional Chinese Medicine.
+Uterus ( also known as womb ) is a hollow, pear-shaped organ in a woman’s pelvis.
+The uterus is where a fetus develops and grows and is also responsible for a women’s menstrual cycle.
+The body temperature is a very important part in Traditional Chinese Medicine, warming energy is known as Yang.
 Yang is the warming energy which also supports proper hormonal response in order to help facilitate reproduction.

-When it comes to body temperature and fertility, a warm uterus is what we are going for.
-Having a warm uterus is essential for maintaining a nourishing home for the baby.
+When it comes to body temperature and fertility, a warm uterus or warm womb is essential for maintaining a nourishing home for the baby.

 - Feeling cold